QubesOS/qubesos.github.io/pages/donate.md

 ## About Your Donation

 - We will use your donations to fund our continued development of Qubes.
-- We regret that we cannot implement requested features based on funding - *if everybody were to decide, then nothing would get implemented.*
+- We regret that we cannot implement requested features based on funding.
+(If everybody were to decide, then nothing would get implemented.)
 - Donations to the Qubes project are not tax-deductible.

+[funding]: /funding/
+[Qubes Partners page]: /partners/
 [Qubes Security Pack]: /doc/security-pack/
 [fund]: https://github.com/QubesOS/qubes-secpack/tree/master/fund
 [verify]: /doc/security-pack/#how-to-obtain-verify-and-read